kirkgab/cpp/README.md

 ## Development Environment

-In this course, we will use either CodeLite or Visual Studio (Not Visual Studio Code).
+In this course, we will use either CodeLite or Visual Studio (Not Visual Studio Code, Visual Studio and Visual Studio Code are two different softwares.).

 - CodeLite Setup: [[1, Section 2]](https://www.udemy.com/course/beginning-c-plus-plus-programming/learn/lecture/18801420#overview)